SOP for Scrap Classifications in Soap Industry

 Training & Audits

-People on the shop floor must be given regular training on a minimal generation of C type machines, conveyors must be kept in design/conditions so as to minimize C type scrap generation COMPANY QA in partner with co-pack will do regular audits for the practices and highlight non-compliances in a regular manner for controls.
+People on the shop floor must be given regular training on a minimal generation of C-type machines, and conveyors must be kept in design/conditions to minimize C-type scrap generation COMPANY QA in partnership with co-pack will do regular audits for the practices and regularly highlight non-compliances for controls.

 Review